A Self-consistent DFT+DMFT scheme in the Projector Augmented Wave : Applications to Cerium, Ce2O3 and Pu2O3 with the Hubbard I solver and comparison to DFT+U: Total energy in DFT+DMFT in the PAW formalism

-In this section, we briefly show that the knowledge of $f_{\nu,\nu',vk}$ is sufficient to compute all energy terms in the PAW method.
+In this section, we briefly show that the knowledge of $f_{\nu,\nu',\vk}$ is sufficient to compute all energy terms in the PAW method.
 We use some notations of Ref. \cite{Torrent08}.

-According to the calculation of $f_{\nu,\nu',vk}$, one may compute $\rho_{ij}$ and the pseudo-density with Eq. \ref{eq:nnd} and \ref{eq:rhoijnd}.
-All the terms of the energy which depends on the local quantities ($E^1$, $\widetilde{E}^1$. $E^1_{\rm dc}$, $\widetilde{E}^1_{\rm dc}$) are computed with $\rho'_{ij}$, $n^{1'}$ and $\tn^{1'}$ (see Ref.\cite{Torrent08}).
-In the plane wave basis, $E_{\rm xc}$, $E_{\rm Ha}$ are computed directly from the computed LDA+DMFT density.
+According to the calculation of $f_{\nu,\nu',\vk}$, one may compute $\rho_{ij}$ and the pseudo-density with Eq. \ref{eq:nnd} and \ref{eq:rhoijnd}.
+All the terms of the energy which depends on the local quantities ($E^1$, $\widetilde{E}^1$. $E^1_{\rm dc}$, $\widetilde{E}^1_{\rm dc}$) are computed with $\rho'_{ij}$, $n^{1'}$ and $\tn^{1'}$ (see Ref. \cite{Torrent08}).
+In the plane wave basis, $E_{\rm xc}$, $E_{\rm Ha}$ are computed directly from the computed DFT+DMFT density.
 The sum over eigenvalues and the kinetic energy are directly computed from above ( Eq.\ref{Eq:ldadmftE1} and Eq.\ref{Eq:ldadmftE2} ).
 We emphasize that there is no approximation to a tight binding model for the computation of the kinetic energy or the sum over KS eigenvalues.